 The results of these commands are stored in configuration files, and the files persist across reboots.
 Because these commands make dynamic changes to the driver in kernel space, spmgr update must be executed for the new configuration to persist across reboots.
+See Secure Path persistence across reboots, for more details.

-- # spmgr prefer path\instance - # spmgr unprefer path\instance spmgr prefer path\instance
+- # spmgr prefer path instance - # spmgr unprefer path\instance

-# spmgr prefer path instance
+# spmgr prefer path\instance